PrincetonUniversity/install_lammps/01_installing/README.md

 ## Obtaining the code and starting the build

-The first step is to download the code and make a build directory:
+The first step is to download the source code and make a build directory:

 ```
 wget https://github.com/lammps/lammps/archive/stable_7Aug2019.tar.gz